Newsom has mixed verdict on California criminal justice laws

 Newsom said he supports the concept, but the bill would have set standards “that are overly broad and exclusions that could risk the safety” of detainees and staff.
 He directed state prison officials to develop their own regulations to restrict isolation “except in limited situations, such as … violence in the prison.”

-“Solitary confinement is torture and there must be limitations and oversight on the practice,” responded the bill’s author, Democratic Assemblymember Chris Holden.
+“Solitary confinement is torture and there must be limitations and oversight on the practice,” Democratic Assembly member Chris Holden, the bill’s author, responded.

 Newsom also vetoed one bill that would have given the state prison system five years to marginally boost the wages of inmates who usually earn just dollars a day, and a second bill that would have increased the “gate money” inmates are given upon their release from the current $200 to $1,300.
 The bills had survived even as lawmakers this year rejected a constitutional change that might have required much more compensation for inmate workers.